zzzprojects/learn-orm/tutorials/csharp-tutorial/constructors.md

 CustomerInfo customer = new CustomerInfo();
 ```

-In the above example, using the `new` keyword we call the constructor of the class `CustomerInfo`.
+In the above example, using the `new` keyword, we call the constructor of the class `CustomerInfo`.
 The memory is allocated for the newly created object of the `CustomerInfo` type.

 ### Parameterized Constructor